-The Company's business involves buying UMO from suppliers who collect the UMO, re-refining such UMO into base lubricating oils and other ancillary products and then selling both such recycled oil and other products from the re-refining process.
+The Company's business involves buying UMO from suppliers who collect the UMO, recycling such UMO into base lubricating oils and other ancillary products and then selling both such recycled oil and other products from the recycling process.
 Changes in the reported spot market prices of oil affect the prices at which the Company can sell those finished products.